Estanislao Figueras

 Estanislao Figueras y Moragas (13 November 1819 – 11 November 1882) was a Spanish politician who served as the first President of the First Republic from 12 February to 11 June 1873.

 Biography

 Figueras was born in Barcelona on 13 November 1819.

 He led the Republican Party after Queen Isabella II was overthrown in 1868.
 He briefly became president after King Amadeo abdicated.
 He was succeeded as president by Francisco Pi y Margall.
 He is famous for having said, after one more fruitless Council of Ministers: "Gentlemen, I can not stand this anymore.
 I will be frank to you: I am up to my bollocks of all of us."
 After the 1875 restoration of the monarchy he withdrew from public life.
-He died in Madrid in november 1882, at the age of 62.
+He died in Madrid on 11 November 1882 at the age of 62, just two days before his 63rd birthday.